 To help insure your safety please review the safety rules:

 Safety is our number one priority.
-There are many potential hazards in an open road race of this type including, but not limited to: automobile traffic, road and trail conditions, and weather.
+There are many potential hazards in an open road race of this type including, but not limited to: automobile traffic, creatures in the road and/or on pathways, walkways etc, road and trail conditions, and weather.
 We ask that all participants please take appropriate precautions to ensure a safe event.
-Please help us keep the relay safe by focusing on being safe runners, ruckers, walkers, cyclists and motorcycles and help us keep the relay as safe as possible.
+Please help us keep the relay safe by focusing on being safe runners, ruckers, walkers, cyclists and motorcyclists and help us keep the relay as safe as possible.

 WHAT TO WEAR AT NIGHT

-When running, rucking, walking, cycling at night we ask that you have a standard reflective vest like one of the following; Radar standard mesh safety vest, Freemove runners vest, and Nathans bandolier vest, Nathans "Streak" reflecting vest, Headlamps or two blinking LED taillights.
+Each support vehicle will need to have reflective vests, headlamps or running flashlights and/or blinking LED lights.
+When running, rucking, walking, cycling at night we ask that you have a standard reflective vest like one of the following; mesh safety vest, runners vest, a bandolier vest, full reflecting vest or jacket.
+Headlamp and/or running flashlights and/or blinking LED lights.
 Drivers can only see you in the dark when they are closer than 200-feet away.

 Make sure you are dress according to the cold night time weather conditions.

 We recommend that if possible runners, ruckers, walkers go against traffic.
 By going against traffic it ensures better visibility for automobiles.
 We ask that traffic laws are obeyed and that you do not disobey them just to keep the relay going; extra time has already been taken into consideration when calculating your finish time so DON'T RUSH!!
 Enjoy the Journey